stewartm83/bigint/README.md

 #### to_file( std::ofstream &outfile, unsigned int wrap = 80 )

-Writes a BigInt to a provided ofstream.
-The optional wrap parameter adds line breaks.
+Writes a `BigInt` to a provided `ofstream`.
+The optional `wrap` parameter adds line breaks so that each line is only `wrap` characters long.

 #### scientific( unsigned int decimal_points = 3 )